nodejs/node/doc/api/process.markdown

 unhandled exception means your application - and by extension Node.js itself - is in an undefined state.
 Blindly resuming means *anything* could happen.

+Exceptions thrown from within the event handler will not be caught.
+Instead the process will exit with a non zero exit code and the stack trace will be printed.
+This is to avoid infinite recursion.

 Think of resuming as pulling the power cord when you are upgrading your system.
 Nine out of ten times nothing happens - but the 10th time, your system is bust.